Why use a foot to measure a boat?

 Catana 41: 41 feet

-The yards continue to designate their production in feet.
-Thus the new Fountaine-Pajot will be a 47 feet (14.32 m) or the Sun Odyssey 550 is a 55 feet.
-Be careful, don't be fooled.
-The building sites do not always use the foot for their appellation.
-This is often the case in motor boats.
-Thus the Merry Fisher 750 measures 7.50 m, not 75 feet..
+Shipyards continue to designate their production in feet.
+Thus the new Fountaine-Pajot will be a 47-footer (14.32 m), or the Sun Odyssey 550 is a 55-footer.
+But don't be fooled.
+Shipyards don't always use the foot for their names.
+This is often the case with powerboats.
+For example, the Merry Fisher 750 measures 7.50 m, not 75 feet...

 Outremer 49